-In lieu of instituting an action or proceeding against Respondent, the Attorney General and Respondent are willing to accept this AOD pursuant to 9 V.S.A. § 2459.
+In lieu of instituting an action or proceeding against Respondents, the Attorney General and Respondents are willing to accept this AOD pursuant to 9 V.S.A. § 2459.
 Accordingly, the parties agree as follows:

-19. Respondent shall fully and timely comply with the requirements of the Vermont lead law, 18 V.S.A., Chapter 38, as long as they maintain any ownership or property management interest in the Properties and in any other pre-1978 rental housing in which they currently have, or later acquire, an ownership or property management interest.
+- 19. Respondents shall fully and timely comply with the requirements of the Vermont lead law, 18 V.S.A., Chapter 38, as long as they maintain any ownership or property management interest in the Properties and in any other pre-1978 rental housing in which they currently have, or later acquire, an ownership or property management interest. - 20.
+Respondents shall complete all EMP inspections and work of the Properties (as specified in 18 V.S.A. § 1759) as described in Respondents' August 30, 2017 compliance plan, giving priority to the Properties where a child age 6 or under is residing.
+Pursuant to 18 V.S.A. § 1759(a)(3), exterior work of the Properties may be postponed until June 1, 2018, so long as access to exterior surfaces and components of the Properties with lead hazards and areas directly below the deteriorated surfaces are clearly restricted.
+All interior work must be completed promptly.
+If Respondents require additional time to complete the work, Respondents will contact the Attorney General's Office and provide a detailed justification for any extension. - 21.
+Within one week of completion of the EMP work at the Properties described in the paragraph above, Respondents will file with the Vermont Department of Health, Respondents' insurance carrier and with the Office of the Attorney General, a completed EMP compliance statement for all Properties, and will give a copy of the compliance statement to an adult in each rented unit of all Properties.
+The copy for

-- 20. By April 25, 2017, Respondent shall complete all EMP inspections and work of the Properties (as specified in 18 V.S.A. § 1759), giving priority to the Properties where a child age 6 or under is residing.
-Pursuant to 18 V.S.A. § 1759(a)(3), exterior work of the properties may be postponed until May 31, 2017, so long as access to exterior surfaces and components of the Properties with lead hazards and areas directly below the deteriorated surfaces are clearly restricted.
-All interior work must be completed by the April 25, 2017 deadline.
-If Respondent requires additional time to complete the work, Respondent will contact the Attorney General's Office before the expiration of the above deadlines and provide a detailed justification for any extension. - 21.
-Within one week of completion of the EMP work at the Properties described in the paragraph above, Respondent will file with the Vermont Department of Health, Respondent's insurance carrier and with the Office of the Attorney General, a completed EMP compliance statement for all Properties, and will give a copy of the compliance statement to an adult in each rented unit of all Properties.
-The copy for the Office of the Attorney General shall be sent to: Justin Kolber, Assistant Attorney General, Office of the Attorney General, 109 State Street, Montpelier, Vermont 05609. - 22.
-In the event Respondent wishes to rent a unit which becomes vacant in any of Respondent's pre-1978 rental housing before such housing is made EMP compliant, Respondent shall provide advance written notice of the intent to rent to the Office of the Attorney General at the address listed above.
-Respondent's advance written notice shall also: (1) verify that the interior of the specific unit to be rented is EMP compliant; (2) provide an update as to any remaining EMP work to be performed at the property, including the date by which the entire property will be EMP compliant.
-Otherwise, Respondent shall not rent, or offer for rent, any unit which becomes vacant in any of property owned or managed by Respondent that is not EMP compliant until such time as the EMP work is complete and the EMP compliance statement is distributed as described above.
+- the Office of the Attorney General shall be sent to: Justin Kolber, Assistant Attorney General, Office of the Attorney General, 109 State Street, Montpelier, Vermont 05609. - 22.
+In the event Respondents wish to rent a unit which becomes vacant in any of Respondents' pre-1978 rental housing before such housing is made EMP compliant, Respondents shall provide advance written notice of the intent to rent to the Office of the Attorney General at the address listed above.
+Respondents' advance written notice shall also: (1) verify that the interior of the specific unit to be rented is EMP compliant; (2) provide an update as to any remaining EMP work to be performed at the property, including the date by which the entire property will be EMP compliant.
+Otherwise, Respondents shall not rent, or offer for rent, any unit which becomes vacant in any of property owned or managed by Respondents that is not EMP compliant until such time as the EMP work is complete and the EMP compliance statement is distributed as described above. - 23.
+Respondents shall pay the sum of \$10,000 in civil penalties and costs for the failure to file EMP compliance statements, as follows: - a.
+Respondents shall expend at least seven thousand dollars (\$7,000), including the actual cost of materials and labor, on lead hazard reduction improvements at any or all of the Properties described herein; - b.Respondents shall pay three thousand dollars (\$3,000) by November 15, 2017, by a single check payable to "the State of Vermont" and sent to the following address: Justin E. Kolber, Assistant Attorney General, Office of the Attorney General, 109 State Street, Montpelier, Vermont 05609.

-- 23. Respondent shall pay the sum of \$3,500 in civil penalties and costs for the failure to file EMP compliance statements, with \$1,500 being paid no later than May 31, 2017, and the remaining \$2,000 to be paid no later than August 31, 2017.
-All payments shall be a single check payable to "the State of Vermont" and sent to the Office of the Attorney General at the address listed in paragraph 21. - 24.
-Respondent shall pay the costs of any follow-up compliance inspections as determined by the Attorney General's Office.
+24. Respondent shall pay the costs of any follow-up compliance inspections as determined by the Attorney General's Office.